sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Spring Boot related)
 - What is purpose of doing "./gradle wrapper"?
 - What are the main features of Spring Boot?
 - What is a fat jar?
+What does it include?
 How does Spring Boot create one?
 - How does Spring Boot helps with dependency management?
 - What does `@SpringBootApplication` do?